 No. Australia Awards – Africa scholarships are only offered to selected candidates to undertake postgraduate studies.
 Candidates applying must already hold a Bachelor’s degree.

 PhD scholarships are currently not offered under the Australia Awards - Africa program.

-Applications for Australia Awards Scholarships (Masters Degree), Australia Awards Short Course Awards and Australia Awards – Africa Post-Doctoral Fellowships generally open on 1 September each year.
+Applications for Australia Awards Scholarships (Masters Degree) and Australia Awards Short Course Awards generally open on 1 September each year.
 Closing dates for applications will be advised when applications open and late applications will not be accepted.

 On the Australia Awards – Africa website, click on the “Apply for an Award” button.
 Select your country and the Award Type you would like to apply for and then check your Eligibility.
 If you meet the Eligibility Criteria for your country proceed with your application and request an application form.